 Olive oil, which is made by pressing olives and extracting their oil, comes in many different forms and has many uses.

-By reputation, olive oil is a magical elixir, used in both the kitchen and the bathroom for an array of different uses.
+By reputation, olive oil is a magical elixir used in both the kitchen and the bathroom for various uses.
 From hair care to natural skincare recipes.

 Olive oil can be used for specific healthful purposes.
 It also offers much to nourish our body and our skin.
-It’s abundant in micronutrients and vitamins and has a high amount of antioxidants.
+It’s abundant in micronutrients and vitamins and has many antioxidants.
 It’s simply a great food that’s good for your health and also helps you achieve beautiful skin.

 - Olive oil soap is one of the best natural approaches to dry skin